 Assuming the average employee earns $85,000 a year and their time is valued at $.71 per minute, eliminating 10 minutes of wasted time saves them $7.10 per day.
 If your organization has 1,000 employees working 250 days a year, that’s a savings of $1.8 million.

-The best room scheduling solutions allow employees to see the availability of every meeting space in the office simply by checking the panel or their mobile app.
+The best room scheduling software allows employees to see the availability of every meeting space in the office simply by checking the panel or their mobile app.

 Aside from saving employees a few minutes every day, it also saves them a lot of frustration.
 They no longer have to fight with their colleagues over a room or stake their claim to a space weeks in advance.